 Another useful thing is to cover the soil with a couple of inches of mulch.
 By preventing the sunlight from directly hitting the soil, you will prevent weed seeds from germinating.
 If you use organic mulch, it will nourish the soil as it decomposes.

 Make sure that you pull weeds often enough before they get big, get rid of the dead and dying vegetation and destructive insects by picking them off the plant.
 There are a couple of ways to get rid of these pests: wash plants with strong spray or water; when feasible, cover plants with floating row covers; spray plants with hot-pepper or garlic repellent sprays.
 For severe problems, apply insecticidal soap or neem oil.

 Garden as a house jewelry

 If your garden has a more decorative purpose, try growing plants in decorative pots, hanging baskets, and windows.
+You can check out these gardening gifts that include a hanging basket that will be a great way to start off the design concept!
 Just as with traditional gardens, keeping a gardening container requires good drainage, rich soil, and regular maintenance.
 One of the easiest and cheapest ways to transform your garden is to cut the lawn into a defined shape – a circle, a square or an oblong.
 The first thing that your visitors will notice is definitely the front yard.
 Fill it out with unique planters with vivid-colored flowers.
 You can always play around with your favorite colors and mix and match yellow, pink, red and white roses.
 Rocks can also be useful here – paint them in different colors and place them around the flower garden to act as a border.
 This would be a nice, decorative touch, and will also act as a stabilizer for the soil and will prevent erosion.